rOpenGov/homepage/content/community.en.md

 7. **Give feedback** on packages, blog posts, website or anything else.
 8. **Help spread the word** for example in Twitter or in workplace breakroom.

-You can reach us in [Gitter](https://gitter.im/rOpenGov/home) or via email: ropengov - at - googlegroups.com